-Several years ago, I had this amazing job to work as the MICE Planner & Sales Manager for an international five star hotel in Hanoi.
-Some people may have laughed already at my tittle, but there’s nothing to do with PEST control but all all about business-minded travel (MICE stands for Meeting, Incentive, Conference and Exhibitions).
+Several years ago, I had this amazing job working as the MICE Planner & Sales Manager for an international five-star hotel in Hanoi.
+Some people may have laughed already at my title, but there’s nothing to do with PEST control but all about business-minded travel (MICE stands for Meeting, Incentive, Conference, and Exhibitions).
 With this job, I’d got to organize important meetings for the world’s largest organizations and official/state visits from top governments to Vietnam.

-Yes, the MICE industry is considered as tourism at finest as this helps bringing the top professionals from every sector in an enhanced enhanced, tailor-made hospitality setting.
+Yes, the MICE industry is considered tourism at its finest as this helps bring the top professionals from every sector into an enhanced, tailor-made hospitality setting.

-In this article, I wanted to bring out this case study of this EM Group, one of my favorite MICE groups of all times.
-I had the opportunity to work with a professional event organizing committee to serve a group of 130 executives and regional managers of the Asia Pacific travelling to Hanoi in 2017.
+In this article, I wanted to bring out this case study of this EM Group, one of my favorite MICE groups of all time.
+I had the opportunity to work with a professional event organizing committee to serve a group of 130 executives and regional managers of the Asia Pacific traveling to Hanoi in 2017.
 I remembered that the sales negotiation took us 6 months from August 2016 to January 2017.
 Half a year may not be considered too lengthy for the planning process of a regional MICE conference, but it could be long enough to require any MICE Manager to also have to master the art of calm because the experience of closing a successful deal will be worthwhile.
-While an average regional MICE Group often generate $30,000-$45,000 for an average duration of 3 days and 2 nights, this EM group helped our hotel generate USD 100,000 (around 2.3 billion Vietnamdong) for a 4.5 days of residential conferences, food & beverage services and outdoor activities in the month of February 2017.
+While an average regional MICE Group often generates $30,000-$45,000 for an average duration of 3 days and 2 nights, this EM group helped our hotel generate USD 100,000 (around 2.3 billion Vietnam dong) for 4.5 days of residential conferences, food & beverage services, and outdoor activities in the month of February 2017.

 There were many factors that contributed to the success of this group.
-During the post event stage, when the organizers and I finally had the chance to sit down for an event de-brief, I asked them the reason that my hotel got chosen to host the event.
-The leader of the group started with a joke, telling me that: “Well there’s no Camellia in other hotels then how can we possibly go with them?“.
+During the post-event stage, when the organizers and I finally had the chance to sit down for an event de-brief, I asked them the reason that my hotel got chosen to host the event.
+The leader of the group started with a joke, telling me that: “Well there was no Camellia in other hotels then how could we possibly go with them?“.
 “I would be glad to take that as a compliment, but seriously, why?”
 I asked.

 Then he said, I’ve always been looking for the MAD factor.
 MAD stands for “Make-a-difference“.